 ADRA has created resources such as children’s stories, conversation guides, and even recipes to help broaden understanding of refugees and encourage faith-based groups, communities, and other organizations to get involved in addressing the global refugee crisis.
 Download the materials by visiting ADRA.org/WorldRefugeeSabbath.

-To donate or learn more about ADRA relief efforts for refugees and displaced people around the world visit ADRA.org.
+To learn more about ADRA relief efforts for refugees and displaced people around the world visit ADRA.org.

 Contact Iris Argueta at (301) 332-3880 or email Press@ADRA.org to arrange interviews with ADRA representatives about this story.